-Supporting Families of Missing and Murdered Indigenous Women and Girls
+Supporting Families of Missing and Murdered Indigenous People

-In Canada, the rate of violent victimization of Indigenous people is more than double that of non-Indigenous people, and the numbers are particularly concerning when it comes to Indigenous women and girls.
-The causes are many and rooted in the legacy of colonial policies and the intergenerational effects of residential schools.
+In Canada, the rate of violent victimization of Indigenous people is more than double that of non-Indigenous people, and the numbers are particularly concerning when it comes to Indigenous women, girls and 2SLGBTQI+ people.
+The causes are many and rooted in the legacy of colonial laws and policies and the intergenerational effects of residential schools.

-The Department of Justice Canada provides funding for initiatives that support families of missing and murdered Indigenous women and girls: Family Information Liaison Units and funding for community-based organizations that provide culturally-grounded grief and trauma supports for families.
+Justice Canada provides funding for initiatives that support families of missing and murdered Indigenous people: Family Information Liaison Units and the Community Support and Healing for Families initiative.
+Both of these initiatives provide culturally grounded supports and services to families of missing and murdered Indigenous people across Canada.

 Report a problem on this page